tomaae/WooferBot/README.md

 All interactions are done on screen, bot does not write anything in chat.

-Announcements, Support and Development updates available on discord: https://discord.gg/vpprtdE
+Announcements, Support and Development updates available on [Discord](https://discord.gg/vpprtdE)
+Installation and configuration instruction available on [Wiki](https://github.com/tomaae/WooferBot/wiki)

 ### Features
 - Twitch notifications